 To support segmentation, banks need to be able to collect massive volumes of customer data from a variety of internal and external sources.
 They also need to be able to store virtually unlimited volumes of data to analyze and mine it for insights.
 Customer data platforms not only offer data gathering and storage capabilities, but enable banks to develop hyper-personalized customer profiles that account for a wide variety of factors, including:

 - The customer’s demographic

-- Which products they currently have
+- Which financial products they’ve purchased

 - Which offers they’ve declined in the past

 - Which products they’re likely to purchase in the future

 - Major recent and upcoming life events

 - Attitude toward their bank and the financial services industry as a whole

 - And more